SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 ## Target 7.1

-These targets are combined, as they cover similar topics.

 > **7.1 By 2030, ensure universal access to affordable, reliable and modern energy services**
 >
 > 7.1.1 Proportion of population with access to electricity